Buffalo Soldier tragedy of 1877: Day five

-Sergeant William L. Umbles first headed toward Double Lakes, but changed his course and reached the supply camp at Bull Creek on August 1 with 14 men.
-Many of the men with him wanted to go to Double Lakes and search for their officers and companions, but Umbles ordered them not to.
-Despite strong objections, the men followed his commands reluctantly.
-The Bull Creek supply camp was headed by First Sergeant Thomas H. Allsup.
-Umbles argued that he was now in command, despite knowing he had been demoted by Nolan.
-He suggested that Nolan and the other men were dead.
-Allsup refused to believe it, and wanted to head to Double Lakes with supplies.
-The men argued, and the two sergeants went their separate ways.
+Sergeant Umbles first headed toward Double Lakes but changed course and reached the supply camp at Bull Creek, headed by First Sergeant Thomas H. Allsup, on August 1 with 14 men.
+Although many of the men with Umbles wanted to go to Double Lakes to search for their officers and companions, he ordered them not to; and so, despite strong objections, they followed his commands.
+On their arrival at Bull Creek, Umbles stated that he was now in command of the supply camp although he knew that Nolan had demoted him.
+He suggested that Nolan and the other men were dead, but Allsup refused to believe it, wanting to head to Double Lakes with supplies.
+Loading a wagon with barrels of water and other supplies, he went straight there with 15 men and on August 4 had a happy reunion with Nolan and his men.
+Allsup reported Umbles' arrival at Bull Creek and what he had said, and several other soldiers who had been with Umbles also told what had happened over the last few days.

-Allsup loaded a wagon with supplies and barrels of water.
-With 15 men, he proceeded and climbed the caprock and went straight to Doubles Lakes, and on August 4, he had a happy reunion with Nolan and his men.
-Allsup reported that Umbles had arrived at Bull Creek, and related what he had said.
-Several other soldiers who had been with Umbles told what had happened over the last few days.
-Nolan and Cooper began to realize that their problems were not over.
-Men had deserted and would have to be dealt with.
-Nolan wrote a message and sent it toward Fort Concho with two riders.
-The message was a general condition of his command and a warning to distrust anything Umbles and the men with him had to say.
+Nolan and Cooper now began to realize that their problems were not over because men had deserted and would have to be dealt with.
+Nolan wrote a message that he sent on toward Fort Concho with two riders, giving a report of the general condition of his command and a warning to distrust anything Umbles and the men with him had to say.

 Return

-In the evening of August 3, Sergeant Umbles and a few others made it back to Fort Concho.
-They reported to the sole officer, Lieutenant Robert G. Smithers, that Nolan's command was lost and dead or dying on the Staked Plains.
-Umbles implied they may have been wiped out.
-This report caused gloom and doom to spread around the camp.
-Some people thought the fort would be attacked next.
-The chaplain went to Mrs. Cooper to break the news that her husband was missing.
-Then, he went to Nolan's children, who were at Mrs. Constable's home, and comforted them.
-Smithers then began to send telegrams up the chain of command to other forts.
-He requested assistance to guard Fort Concho while he sent a relief column out.
-Smithers gathered men from the band and hospital, and sent 16 effectives and a wagon of supplies for relief of the lost command.
-They made the 140 mi to Bull Creek in 41 hours.
-He returned between 8:00 and 9:00 AM on August 14 with Nolan and his command.
+In the evening of August 3, Umbles and a few others made it back to Fort Concho, reporting to the sole officer, Lieutenant Robert G. Smithers, that Nolan's command was lost and dead or dying on the Llano, with the implication they might have been wiped out.
+This report caused gloom and doom to spread around the camp, with some men expecting that the fort would be attacked next.
+The chaplain went to Cooper's wife to break the news that her husband was missing, then to comfort Nolan's children.

+Smithers then began to send telegrams up the chain of command to other forts, requesting assistance to guard Fort Concho while he sent out a relief column.
+He gathered men from the band and hospital, and sent 16 effectives and a wagon of supplies for the relief of the lost command.
+They made the trip of 140 mi to Bull Creek in 41 hours, returning with Nolan and his command between 08:00 and 09:00 on the morning of August 14.

 On August 7, couriers reached Fort Concho with the good news.
-The telegraph sent out word that Nolan was returning with his command.
-The word went east that Nolan and his lost command were "back from the dead."
-The officer in charge of the relief force now guarding the fort had Umbles and his three companions placed under guard.
+The telegraph sent out word that Nolan was returning with his command, and word went east that Nolan and his lost command were "back from the dead."
+The officer in charge of the relief force guarding the fort had Umbles and his three companions placed under guard.